In product photography, the lighting of a photo plays a significant role in setting the…

 Well, I’m here to tell you, not all hands are created equal, people!

-Here are some tips and tricks for the perfect hand model:
+Here are some tips and tricks for the perfect hand modeling session:

 Qualities of a good hand model

 - Narrow and slender fingers

 - Minimal freckles and blemishes on the hands

 - Ability to hold objects steady for long periods

 Hand models should always get their nails done the day before the shoot.
 Nail color is extremely important in hand modeling!
 As a photographer, you will want to assign the color to your hand models, so their nails complement the product you are shooting.
 There’s nothing worse than creating a beautiful, neutral themed set-up and realizing the model’s nails are neon pink.
 Also, express to the model that the manicure must be of the highest quality.
 This means a clean, beautifully shaped nail and exfoliated hands.